tm-a-t/TGPy/guide/docs/basics/messages.md

 ## Telegram objects

-TGPy is based on **Telethon**, Telegram API client library.
+TGPy is based on **Telethon**, a Telegram API client library.
 You can use [Telethon objects and methods](https://docs.telethon.dev/en/stable/quick-references/objects-reference.html) for messages, users and chats.
-This page explains basic actions with messages, such as sending and editing.
+This page explains how to perform basic message actions, such as sending and editing.

 ??? tldr "Already familiar with Telethon?"